RudyWeber/mardi/src/pages/get-involved/index.md

 path: /get-involved
 title: How can you help?
 ---
 We know in situations this huge, complicated and emotional it’s easy to feel hopeless and helpless, but this could not be less true.
-The smallest act of kindness can go so far and may be the difference between a refugee surviving this difficult time in their life or becoming another devastating headline.
+The smallest act of kindness can go so far and may be the difference between a person surviving this difficult time in their life or becoming another devastating headline.

 #### To help, you can give any of these 3 things: